internetarchive/dweb-transports/WRITINGSHIMS.md

 The mapping to that table's address can be hard-coded in code, or included in the dweb-transports/Naming.js resolution.

-The dweb-archive code needs to know to try Gun for the metadata, and this is configured in [./Naming.js] Note that this configuration mechanism is likely to change in the future though the address (on GUN) checked should remain the same.
+The dweb-archive code needs to know to try Gun for the metadata, and this is configured in [./Naming.js]

 File retrieval can work similarly if the platform allows addressing by name.
 For example gun:/arc/archive/download could be mapped to https://dweb.archive.org/download so that gun:/arc/archive/download/commute/commute.avi